twallema/pySODM/tutorials/influenza_1718/readme.md

 # Files

 + `data_conversion.py`: Converts the raw dataset into the interim dataset.
-+ `models.py`: Contains the definition of the SEIR-like ODE and SDE model for Influenza.
++ `models.py`: Contains the definition of the SEIR-like ODE and stochastic jump process model for Influenza.
 + `calibration.py`: Calibrates the SEIR-like ODE model for Influenza to incidence data.

 ## Data